Head Coach Al Corbeil

-Under Corbeil's watch the past eight seasons, the Eagles have accumulated more wins than any other state college/community college program in Florida with a 277-100 record.
-The baseball program has been nationally recognized and ranked in the top 20 in the country by the NJCAA/Perfect Game in all 8 seasons.
+Under Corbeil's watch the past nine seasons, the Eagles have accumulated more wins than any other state college/community college program in Florida with 330 wins.
+The baseball program has been nationally recognized and ranked nationally in the top 20 in the country by the NJCAA/Perfect Game in 8 of the past 9 seasons.

 The 2011 baseball program paved the way, winning 22 consecutive games, a Suncoast Conference Championship, and a state-best 43 wins.
 The 2012 Eagles topped that with a 46-win season, a state championship and an appearance on the national stage with a berth in the NJCAA JUCO World Series, the first in the program’s history.

 Corbeil’s players have received numerous awards over the past four seasons, with 65 players earning All-Conference selections, Two Player of the Year, Three Pitcher of the Year, Five Fireman of the Year, and Five Defensive Player of the Year awards.
 Alec Asher and Erik Hindmon received the prestigious Rawlings Gold Glove Award in 2012.